sepp2k/FiffiScript/README.md

 function will return the integer value `0` instead.

 You can also define FiffiScript functions.
-A FiffiScript function has a number of typeless parameters and a body, which is a sequence of expressions.
+A FiffiScript function has a number of typeless parameters and a body, which is a sequence of semicolon-terminated expressions.
 The return value of a function is the value of the last expression in the function body.
 If the body is empty, the return value is `0`.